-Why is mixed-gender housing offered in Residence at Western?
+Why are mixed-gender rooms and/or suites offered in Residence at Western?

-Mixed-gender housing allows students of any gender identity to live in the same residence room or suite, just as they would be able to do off campus.
-Since 2006, Western has offered mixed-gender housing for upper-year students as the result of student interest.
-New in September 2018, all residence students can choose to opt in to mixed-gender housing, offering greater freedom to choose the person(s) with whom they wish to live.
+Mixed-gender rooms allows students of any gender identity to live in the same residence room or suite, just as they would be able to do off campus.
+Since 2006, Western has offered mixed-gender options for upper-year students as the result of student interest.
+New in September 2018, all residence students can choose to opt in to a mixed-gender room or suite, offering greater freedom to choose the person(s) with whom they wish to live.

 How will washrooms work in mixed-gender suites or rooms?